Chapter 16 Formatting PowerPoint Presentations

 Aligning Objects

-When aligning objects, the user can align either or multiple objects at once.
+When aligning objects, the user can align one object or multiple objects at once.
 Click on the object to select it, and if multiple objects need to be selected, hold down the Shift key while selecting all of the objects.
 Select the Align button in the Arrange group on the Picture Format Tab.
 Options to align include the following:

 Using the Guides and Gridlines tools can be helpful.
 Those are found on the View tab in the Show group.